espocrm/documentation/docs/administration/bpm-tracking-urls.md

 # Tracking URLs with BPM

-*Available since since Advanced Pack 2.4.6 and EspoCRM 5.7.12.*
+*Available as of Advanced Pack 2.4.6 and EspoCRM 5.7.12.*

 It's possible to add links into email body and catch when the recipient clicked on it.
 It provides the ability to automate an interraction with customers.